-- (a) ARM is responsible for managing the agency's rulemaking processes.
-Within the SMS construct, rules serve as risk controls, which are an output of SRM.
-Therefore, ARM supports SRM across the agency by supporting the establishment of risk controls.
-As stated above, ARM would not conduct SRM.
-However, ARM's processes would indicate the optimal time in the rulemaking process where SRM should be considered and applicable SRM processes conducted and documented. - (b) AQS is responsible for providing executive oversight and direction of consolidated management support services for the Aviation Safety organization. - (c) AUS is responsible for supporting the development and implementation of regulations, policies, procedures, guidance, and standards that govern Unmanned Aircraft Systems (UAS) operations.
+(c) AUS is responsible for supporting the development and implementation of regulations, policies, procedures, guidance, and standards that govern Unmanned Aircraft Systems (UAS) operations.
 In that role, AUS facilitates the information exchange between FAA and operators to provide sufficient information for SRM that enables UAS operations.
 AUS also facilitates and/or assists with safety risk assessments in coordination with the Office of Primary Responsibility (OPR), while ensuring consistency across FAA organizations.
 It also manages data collection efforts with industry partners through partnership programs to support the FAA's safety assurance efforts with regards to integrating UAS.
-Finally, AUS provides support to oversight offices in the management and execution of educational and communication activities to meet safety promotion objectives for UAS integration. - (d) AVP is tasked with managing and leading the evolution of the AVSSMS.
-Specifically, the Office of Accident Investigation and Prevention, Safety Management Division (AVP-300) manages the AVSSMS program and maintains its supporting policies, processes, and tools in support of AVS-1, the AVSSMS Management Board, and the AVSSMS Coordination Group.
-It manages the identification and prioritization of safety issues that cross AVS S/Os' areas of responsibility.
-It also coordinates safety risk assessment efforts and tracks approved safety risk mitigations for those safety issues that cross AVS S/Os' areas of responsibility.
+Finally, AUS provides support to oversight offices in the management and execution of educational and communication activities to meet Safety Promotion objectives for UAS integration.

+(d) AVP is tasked with managing and leading the evolution of the AVSSMS.
+Specifically, the Office of Accident Investigation and Prevention, Safety Management & Research Planning Division (AVP-300) manages the AVSSMS program and maintains its supporting policies, processes, and tools in support of AVS-1, the AVSSMS Management Board, and the AVSSMS Coordination Group.
+It manages the identification and prioritization of safety issues that cross AVS services and offices' areas of responsibility.
+It also coordinates safety risk assessment efforts and tracks approved safety risk mitigations for those safety issues that cross AVS services and offices' areas of responsibility.
 AVP-300 is responsible for operating and maintaining the Hazard Identification, Risk Management and Tracking (HIRMT) tool.
 It also provides consultative services and guidance to help organizations regarding the use of the system.
-AVP-300 also represents AVS on the FAA SMS Committee, which was established by FAA Order 8000.369. - (4) S/Os are responsible for quality functions as detailed in Chapter 6.
+AVP-300 also represents AVS on the FAA SMS Committee, which was established by FAA Order 8000.369.

-(5) Terminology.
-This order uses the phrase "AVS S/Os" when describing requirements that are the responsibility of every AVS service and office, to the extent that they are applicable.
-The term "AVS oversight organization" is used when describing requirements that are applicable to the organizations that oversee product/service providers (i.e., AAM, AIR, AOV, and FS).
+(4) Terminology.
+This order uses the phrase "AVS services and offices" when describing requirements that are the responsibility of every AVS service and office, to the extent that they are applicable.
+The term "AVS oversight organization" is used when describing requirements that are applicable to the organizations that oversee product/service providers (i.e., AIR, AOV, FS, and AAM).
 The majority of the requirements in this order are applicable to AVS oversight organizations.
-The terms "AVS" or "AVSSMS Management Board" are used in reference to overarching requirements or aspects of the SMS that are applicable AVS-wide; standardized and AVS-wide processes and tools can be expected to address these requirements.
-The enterprise-level processes or tools are often managed by an AVS support organization, as described in the section above.
+The terms "AVS" or "AVSSMS Management Board" are used in reference to overarching requirements or aspects of the SMS that are applicable AVS-wide; standardized and organization-wide processes and tools can be expected to address these requirements.
+These AVS organization-wide processes or tools are often managed by an AVS support organization, as described in the section above.

 Chapter 2.
-Safety Policy
+Safety Policy3